-- (1) Severance pay is salary continuation of base salary 12 months for the NEOs above, (24 months for Ms. John if she is terminated without cause within 12 months after a change-in-control and 18 months for Mses.
-Collins and Kretchmar and Mr. Todorovic if they are terminated without cause within 12 months after a change-in-control).
-For Ms. John and Mr. Fencl, severance pay would be reduced by the amount of any cash compensation from a subsequent employer during such period.
-In accordance the terms of Mr. Wine's separation agreement, he will receive salary continuation for 54 weeks following the termination of his employment reduced by the amount of any cash compensation from a subsequent employer during such period. - (2) Where indicated, the Named Executive Officer is entitled to pro-rated bonus based on the number of full calendar weeks during the applicable fiscal year during which the executive was employed.
-Amount shown is the actual bonus approved in March 2015 based on the Company's 2014 performance. - (3) The amounts appearing in this column represent the aggregate market value of time-based restricted shares and the value of stock options, the vesting of which would have been accelerated, each based on the closing price of \$19.11 for the shares of common stock on January 2, 2015. - (4) For the period that welfare benefits are continued under COBRA, the Company will continue to pay the Company's portion of the medical plan premium for Ms. John and Mr. Fencl and the Company's portion of the medical, dental, and vision plan premiums for Mses.
-Collins and Kretchmar and Mr. Todorovic.
-Ms. Klocke's separation agreement requires the Company to pay the Company's portion of plan premiums for all employee welfare plans in which she participates for 12 months following her termination date.
-Mr. Wine's separation agreement requires the Company to pay the Company's portion of group health plan coverage for up to 18 months following his termination date. - (5) Severance Termination would occur if the Company terminated the executive without cause or the executive terminated his or her employment for good reason (as each is defined in the applicable employment agreement).
+(1) Severance pay is salary continuation of base salary 12 months for the NEOs above, (24 months for Ms. John if she is terminated without cause within 12 months after a change-in-control and 18 months for Ms. Kretchmar and Messrs.
+Todorovic, Hurt and Fencl if they are terminated without cause within 12 months after a change-in-control).
+For Ms. John, severance pay would be reduced by the amount of any cash compensation from a subsequent employer during such period.

+(2) Where indicated, the Named Executive Officer is entitled to pro-rated bonus based on the number of full calendar weeks during the applicable fiscal year during which the executive was employed.
+Amount shown is the actual bonus approved in March 2016 based on the Company's 2015 performance.

+(3) The amounts appearing in this column represent the aggregate market value of time-based restricted shares and performance-based restricted shares and the value of stock options, the vesting of which would have been accelerated, each based on the closing price of \$12.24 for the shares of common stock on December 31, 2015.

+- (4) For the period that welfare benefits are continued under COBRA, the Company will continue to pay the Company's portion of the medical plan premium for Ms. John and the Company's portion of the medical, dental, and vision plan premiums for Ms. Kretchmar and Messrs.
+Todorovic, Hurt and Fencl.
+(5) Severance Termination would occur if the Company terminated the executive without cause or the executive terminated his or her employment for good - reason (as each is defined in the applicable employment agreement).